Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Noise Projections

 \subsection{Laser Shot Noise}

-With 1\,mW of power incident on the cavity from each of the lasers, the projected shot noise limit of the \ac{PDH} sensing is projected to be $6\times10^{-19}\rm\,m/\sqrt{Hz}$ \cite{black2001introduction}.
-Therefore the expected impact on the sensitivity of the measurement is expected to be less than $1\times10^{-18}\rm\,m/\sqrt{Hz}$, well below the noise measured in the setup.
-Here the increase from $6\times10^{-19}\rm\,m/\sqrt{Hz}$ to $1\times10^{-18}\rm\,m/\sqrt{Hz}$ is found by calculating the quadratic sum of the shot noise for the superposition of the beatnotes.
+With 1\,mW of power incident on the cavity from each of the fields, the shot noise limit of the \ac{PDH} sensing is projected to be $6\times10^{-19}\rm\,m/\sqrt{Hz}$ \cite{black2001introduction}.
+Adding the shot noise quadratically for the superposition of the beatnotes results in a combined shot noise of less than $10^{-18}\rm\,m/\sqrt{Hz}$, well below the noise measured in the prototype and the sensitivity goal for the full scale experiment.